ApexAI/vsomeip/README.md

 License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.

+##### Attribution

+Parts of the changes within this fork (https://github.com/ApexAI/vsomeip) were taken from an existing fork at https://github.com/lixiaolia/vsomeip-qnx in accordance of the underlying license.

 ##### vsomeip Overview
 ----------------
 The vsomeip stack implements the http://some-ip.com/ (Scalable service-Oriented